naes4-5/tui_diary/planning.typ

 -> Add the time of creation at the top of the file \
 Make a way to create and modify the correct note. -> Take input and write it to file where the terminating character is '\n' _ had to make the character '|' _

+= Most Recent Notes
+makenote.c(
+- Idk why there are warnings when freeing header (maybe I didn't check for NULL?)
+- I think I need to be checking more than I am actually doing logic, which I guess makes sense, but now Idk how I got it working in the first place.
+) I'm gonna take a break a tho